gbMichelle/tkFileBrowser/README.rst

 * askopendirname

     Allow the user to choose a single directory.
-The absolute path of the chosen directory is returned.
+The path of the chosen directory is returned.
 If the user cancels, an empty string is returned.

 * askopendirnames

     Allow the user to choose multiple directories.
-A tuple containing the absolute path of the chosen directories is returned.
+A tuple containing the path of the chosen directories is returned.
 If the user cancels, an empty tuple is returned.

 * askopenfilename

     Allow the user to choose a single file.
-The absolute path of the chosen file is returned.
+The path of the chosen file is returned.
 If the user cancels, an empty string is returned.

 * askopenfilenames

     Allow the user to choose multiple files.
-A tuple containing the absolute path of the chosen files is returned.
+A tuple containing the path of the chosen files is returned.
 If the user cancels, an empty tuple is returned.